E.J. Lace

 “Okay, so what’s the plan?”
 I ask him.

-The grin on his face makes me kinda grateful I am stuck with him tonight.
-He looks like he is genuinely happy.
+The grin on his face makes me somewhat grateful I’m stuck with him tonight.
+He looks genuinely happy.

-“Well, first things first, we gotta ditch this cul-de-sac.”
+“First things first, we need to get out of this cul-de-sac.”
 He winks and pulls keys from his pocket.
 When he clicks it, a car on the street lights up and chirps.

 I flash a small smile and walk down with him.
-When we get to his car, I roll my eyes.
+When we reach his car, I roll my eyes.

 “What’s wrong already?” he asks, as he opens my door for me.

-“I don’t know much about cars, but I know this is a douchey sports car like all the dbags drive.”
+“I don’t know much about cars, but I know this is a flashy sports car like all the jerks drive.”

 He laughs and walks around to the other side.
-“You think this is the standard then?”
-He buckles up and puts the key fob in.
+“You think this is the norm then?”
+He buckles up and inserts the key fob.

 “This or a sports bike.
 Yeah,” I say.